Monkat-Company/kibana-dashboard-migrator/README.md

 ## Usage

-Pick the correct binary from the dist folder and rename to grafanaDashboard.
+Pick the correct binary from the dist folder and rename to kibanaDashboard.
 Then run:

 ```
-grafanaDashboard -c <config file>
+kibanaDashboard -c <config file>
 ```

+## Legacy Binary

+The dist folder contains the legacy Kibana 6.x binaries - code can be found on the branch named ```version6```